ikoniqoz/nitrodocs/content/modules/streams.md

 Many sites require data that is not in a page format.
 For instance – dates of live shows, lists of bands, or lists of pets.
 Each of these requires a data structure and a way to create, read, update, and delete entries.

 In PyroStreams, each "list" of data is known as a "stream".
 So, a list of bands would be a stream.
 A list of live shows would be a stream.
-PyroStreams gives you the tools to create and manage those streams on the back end, and then gives you the tools to display that data on your website easily via PyroCMS page templates.
+PyroStreams gives you the tools to create and manage those streams on the back end, and then gives you the tools to display that data on your website easily via NitroCMS page templates.

 ## Where to Get Streams

-The Streams module is part of [PyroCMS Pro](https://www.pyrocms.com/store/details/pyrocms_professional) and is also available as a [standalone module](https://www.pyrocms.com/store/details/pyrostreams).
-Streams Core and the Streams API is available in the Community version of PyroCMS.
+The Streams module is part of [NitroCMS Pro](https://www.pyrocms.com/store/details/pyrocms_professional) and is also available as a [standalone module](https://www.pyrocms.com/store/details/pyrostreams).
+Streams Core and the Streams API is available in the Community version of NitroCMS.
 For a primer on the different parts of streams, see the {{ link title="streams concept page" uri="concepts/streams" }}.

 ## Creating a Stream